 Treble on the Sony can be a bit hard-edged and spikey with certain recordings and I do find myself having to EQ that down a little from time to time.
 If you are treble sensitive the MOMENTUM True Wireless will be the less fatiguing or more forgiving of the two but at the price of a little perceived top-end detail.

-The MOMENTUM True Wireless is an easy to use, professional made, and well-integrated TWS system.
-It strikes a solid balance between immediate listening, easy to use controls, and solid build quality.
+The MOMENTUM True Wireless is a professionally made, and well-integrated TWS system.
+It strikes a solid balance between immediate listening, easy-to-use controls, and solid build quality.
 What it lacks is battery life, lots of it, and that could well be a deal-breaker for many.

 Tonally, they err to the colored warm and smooth side but have a lot more control than the HELM TW5.0’s more bloomy signature.
 It is more of an everyday sound with a splash of audiophile sensibilities.
-If you enjoy a more easy-listening side with a powerful low-end and smooth vocals then the MOMENTUM True Wireless has you covered.
+If you enjoy a more easy-listening side with powerful low-end and smooth vocals then the MOMENTUM True Wireless has you covered.

 Sennheiser also makes excellent use of the aptX LL codec inside and they are absolutely the best I have tried so far for audio/video sync.
 Outside of Sony’s flagship TWS, nothing comes close in that regard that I have reviewed to date.